Basics

 Digital Twin Template

-This is a template that defines a class of digital twins.
-Each template includes the metadata, mechanism, and 3D appearance of a certain class of digital twins.
-The same class of digital twins can be created using the template.
+A digital twin template defines a category of digital twins.
+Each template includes Metadata, Simulation logic, and Roles for a specific type of digital twins, allowing the creation of similar digital twins using the template.

 Digital Twin